Wayne Morse Family Farm

 About the Location

-The property is listed on the National Register of Historic Places as the Wayne Morse Farm.
+The property is listed on the National Register of Historic Places, preserving a tangible connection to Oregon's political legacy.

-The park features a historic house that was built in 1936 and designed by University of Oregon architecture professor Wallace S. Hayden.
-The two-story Colonial Revival wood frame structure has a gable roof and wood siding.
+The centerpiece of the park is a two-story house built in 1936.
+Designed in the Colonial Revival style by University of Oregon architecture professor Wallace S. Hayden, the wood-framed structure features a distinctive gable roof and classic wood siding.

 All Features & Facilities